Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

                        | 1 0 1 - 0 ...
 0 |
      The Terminus Interval ⬏        ⬑ The Terminal Region

-In `tiny` - you can quickly access the terminal region of any phrase by _reading_ the phrase -
+In `tiny` - you can quickly work with binary terminals simply by _reading_ the phrase.
+Read operations consume the provided number of bits to read and then returns both the read and remaining bits as separate phrases -

         let 𝑎 = a known phrase